Der Ring des Nibelungen: Leitmotifs

 As a significant element in the Ring and his subsequent works, Wagner adopted the use of leitmotifs, which are recurring themes or harmonic progressions.
 They musically denote an action, object, emotion, character, or other subject mentioned in the text or presented onstage.
 Wagner referred to them in "Opera and Drama" as "guides-to-feeling", describing how they could be used to inform the listener of a musical or dramatic subtext to the action onstage in the same way as a Greek chorus did for the theatre of ancient Greece.

 Instrumentation

 Wagner made significant innovations in orchestration in this work.
 He wrote for a very large orchestra, using the whole range of instruments used singly or in combination to express the great range of emotion and events of the drama.
-Wagner even commissioned the production of new instruments, including the Wagner tuba, invented to fill a gap he found between the tone qualities of the horn and the trombone, as well as variations of existing instruments, such as the bass trumpet and a contrabass trombone with a double slide.
+Wagner even commissioned the production of new instruments, including the Wagner tuba, invented to fill a gap he found between the tone qualities of the horn and the trombone, as well as variations of existing instruments, such as the bass trumpet and revived the contrabass trombone, now with a double slide.
 He also developed the "Wagner bell", enabling the bassoon to reach the low A-natural, whereas normally B-flat is the instrument's lowest note.
-If such a bell is not to be used, then a contrabassoon should be employed.
+If such a bell is not available, then a contrabassoon should be employed.